 There is something for everyone when holidaying on the Balearic Islands.
 Ibiza, Mallorca, Majorca and Formentera are the main tourist destinations and all have individual characteristics and cultures that keep people flocking to them each year.
-If you want that feeling of escape from the grind of everyday work, then a Spanish island in the sun is the ideal solution!
+If you want that feeling of escape from the grind of everyday work, then a Spanish island in the

 The best of both worlds: Why Ibiza’s Es Cana is the perfect destination for those seeking both relaxing and lively holidays